1648755950161

 Everything, everywhere, all at once

-Head of Eurovision News Exchange and EBU deputy media director, Liz Corbin, considers the challenge of news on every frontline
+Deputy Media Director and Head of News at the EBU, Liz Corbin, considers the challenge of news on every frontline

 Is it just me, or does working in ‘the news’ these days feel like being in Everything, Everywhere, All At Once?
 I mean, I’m no Michelle Yeoh, but I can’t help but think we’re living in some sort of multiverse.